Samuel Elbert: Governor of Georgia

 When the General Assembly of Georgia convened at Savannah on January 4, 1785, Samuel Elbert was elected governor of the state, to succeed John Houstoun.
 Elbert had not sought this honor and he asked for time to give the matter his earnest consideration.
-On January 7, 1785, Elbert appeared before the House, and formally accepted the honor, saying in part:
+On January 7, 1785, Elbert appeared before the Georgia House of Representatives and formally accepted the honor, saying in part:

 I shall ever be sensible of the honor you have conferred on me, in appointing me Chief Magistrate of the State of Georgia.
 It must, in the highest degree, be flattering to me, that my conduct as a soldier through our last glorious struggle, has met the approbation of my Country; and rest assured that it will be my study as a citizen to merit the confidence you have reposed in me.
 I firmly rely on the concurrence and support of your Honorable House in every measure that will secure the citizens in their just rights and privileges and which may be conducive to the welfare of the State.

-In January, 1785, an unusual piece of legislature was passed by the General Assembly for the regular establishment and support of religion in Georgia, mixing Church and State matters.
-Though governors at that time had no power to vote, Elbert and succeeding governors who found the legislation untenable, ignored it, as stated in the Digest of the Laws of Georgia.
+In January 1785, an unusual piece of legislation was passed by the General Assembly for the regular establishment and support of religion in Georgia, mixing church and state matters.
+Though governors at that time had no power to vote, Elbert and succeeding governors who found the legislation untenable ignored it, as stated in the Digest of the Laws of Georgia.

-As governor, Samuel Elbert was intensely interested in educational and cultural matters.
+As governor, Elbert was intensely interested in educational and cultural matters.
 Along with another prominent advocate of education, Abraham Baldwin, Elbert persuaded the Georgia House to pass a bill supporting the "full and complete establishment of Public seminaries of learning".
 On January 27, 1785, the House granted a charter to Franklin College, later to become the University of Georgia, and Baldwin became the university's first president.
 Georgia thus became the first state to charter a state-supported university.
-The Savannah Morning News stated that this event was "... perhaps of more enduring and far-reaching importance and good than any other of this great man's notable career."
+More than a century later, the Savannah Morning News reflected that this event was "... perhaps of more enduring and far-reaching importance and good than any other of this great man's notable career."

-The matter of taxation came before Elbert early in April, 1785, when William Houston, Georgia's delegate to the United States Congress, wrote a letter informing him that New York and Georgia were the only states that had not conceded the right to levy these taxes – that feeling against Georgia in the national capital New York City at the time was very high, even going so far as to threaten to vote Georgia out of the Union.
-Undoubtedly, Elbert favored full cooperation with Congress, but governors of that did not wield the power that executives of later years were to possess, and Georgia did not accept the tax.
+The matter of taxation came before Elbert early in April 1785, when William Houston, Georgia's delegate to the United States Congress, wrote a letter informing him that New York and Georgia were the only states that had not conceded the right to levy these taxes – that feeling against Georgia in the national capital of New York City at the time was very high, even going so far as to threaten to vote Georgia out of the Union.
+Undoubtedly, Elbert favored full cooperation with Congress, but governors of that time did not wield the power that executives of later years were to possess, and Georgia did not accept the tax.